silverhammermba/superuser/_posts/2013-03-01-simple_machines.markdown

 solve the problem in the Exercise 1?
 </li>
 <li>
-The rules for the add 1 machine are really repetitive.
-Try to think of a way to change the rules and input we give the machine so that we don't end up with 9 versions of basically the same rule.
+The add 1 program is really repetitive.
+Try to think of a way to change the program and input we give the machine so that we don't end up with 9 versions of basically the same instruction.
 </li>
 </ol>
 </aside>